How To Help Someone With Schizophrenia Refusing Treatment

 Remember that checking in with your emotions throughout the conversation may be necessary to avoid becoming reactive if things become tense or uneasy.
 Your loved one's perspective may seem delusional and distorted, but it's most likely rooted in the reality they perceive right now.
 Listen empathetically and let them know you're there to support them regardless of how they feel about treatment.

-Establishing trust can be crucial, and the foundation typically lies in listening without judgment.
+Establishing trust is more likely to lead to success, and the foundation typically lies in listening without judgment.
 Show your loved one that you're paying attention with your body language and indicate you're hearing them by sharing your understanding of what they've said.

 Ask how you can help